On the Viability of Semi-Supervised Segmentation Methods for Statistical Shape Modeling: Results and Discussion

-\textbf{Quantitative Results for strategy 2.} Figure \ref{fig:strategy_2_results_20_percent} {(Appendix \ref{appx:add_results})} and Figure \ref{fig:strategy_2_results_40_percent} {(Appendix \ref{appx:add_results})} presents compactness, specificity, generalization and grassmannian distance for different datasets for models trained with 20\% and 40\% of annotations, respectively.
 For FEMUR, the ground truth SSM achieves the highest AUC for compactness, indicating that it is the most compact model, followed closely by CAML and BCP for both 20\% and 40\% annotated models.
 Generalization scores show a similar trend, with the GT SSM consistently performing best, followed by BCP and DTC as the second and third best models for 20\% annotation, while MCF and DTC rank second and third for 40\% annotation.
 In terms of specificity, DTC closely matches the GT SSM, with DeSCO ranking third for 20\% models.
 For 40\% models, SASSnet and BCP produce specificity scores that are also very similar to the GT SSM.
-The Grassmannian distance remains comparable to that observed in FEMUR results from strategy 1, indicating that the PCA subspace of test SSMs—whether initialized with the GT train SSM or the predicted train SSM—remains similarly distant.
+The Grassmannian distance remains comparable to that observed in FEMUR results from Strategy 1, indicating that the PCA subspace of test SSMs—whether initialized with the GT train SSM or the predicted train SSM—remains similarly distant.

-For NAMIC, results align with strategy 1, where the GT model does not achieve the best generalization performance.
+For NAMIC, results align with Strategy 1, where the GT model does not achieve the best generalization performance.
 Instead, DeSCO, MCF, and DTC emerge as the top-performing models in generalization.
 The GT model is also not the most compact; BCP performs best for 20\% annotated models, while DTC ranks highest for 40\% models.
 A similar pattern is observed for specificity scores.
 Unlike FEMUR, where increasing annotated data has little impact—as reflected by the unchanged Grassmannian distance—NAMIC shows a slight improvement in Grassmannian distance when moving from 20\% to 40\% annotation, suggesting that additional annotations provide a small but positive effect on SSM subspace alignment.